zhoupeihuang/react-native-website/cndocs/flexbox.md

 - [`flexShrink`](layout-props#flexshrink) describes how to shrink children along the main axis in the case in which the total size of the children overflows the size of the container on the main axis. `flexShrink` is very similar to `flexGrow` and can be thought of in the same way if any overflowing size is considered to be negative remaining space.
 These two properties also work well together by allowing children to grow and shrink as needed.

-  `flexShrink` accepts any floating point value >= 0, with 1 being the default value.
+  `flexShrink` accepts any floating point value >= 0, with 0 being the default value (on the web, the default is 1).
 A container will shrink its children weighted by the children’s `flexShrink` values.

 - [`flexBasis`](layout-props#flexbasis) is an axis-independent way of providing the default size of an item along the main axis.
 Setting the `flexBasis` of a child is similar to setting the `width` of that child if its parent is a container with `flexDirection: row` or setting the `height` of a child if its parent is a container with `flexDirection: column`.
 The `flexBasis` of an item is the default size of that item, the size of the item before any `flexGrow` and `flexShrink` calculations are performed.